apache/iotdb/docs/UserGuide/Operate-Metadata/Timeseries.md

 ## Tag and Attribute Management

 We can also add an alias, extra tag and attribute information while creating one timeseries.

+The differences between tag and attribute are:

+* Tag could be used to query the path of timeseries, we will maintain an inverted index in memory on the tag: Tag -> Timeseries
+* Attribute could only be queried by timeseries path : Timeseries -> Attribute

 The SQL statements for creating timeseries with extra tag and attribute information are extended as follows:

 ```